 All waterways can flood.
 Some rivers and streams flood more often and with more potential damage.
 These Special Flood Hazard Areas (regulated Floodplains) typically have at least a 1% chance of flooding in any given year—over a 30-year mortgage, that adds up to a 26% chance of being flooded at least once!
-As of 2017, over 330 buildings in Archuleta County are located in a regulated Floodplain.
+As of 2017, over 330 buildings in Archuleta County, including the town of Pagosa Springs, with a value of over $84.5 million are located in a regulated Floodplain.

 Any Development on property in a regulatory floodplain (Special Flood Hazard Area) requires a Floodplain Development Permit after a Pre-Application Conference.

 While local regulations do not require flood insurance, it is often a good idea even if you are not in a regulated floodplain.
 Flood insurance is required with a government-backed mortgage for property in a floodplain.
 Information is available on FEMA's National Flood Insurance Program (NFIP) website.